-Upper Neuse River Basin Association (UNRBA) Board of Directors (BOD) Meeting Agenda May 17, 2023, 9:30 AM to Noon Butner Town Hall with remote access option (see last page)
+Upper Neuse River Basin Association (UNRBA) Board of Directors (BOD) Meeting Agenda June 21, 2023, 9:30 AM to Noon Butner Town Hall remote access option (see last page)

 Materials related to this BOD Meeting have been placed on the UNRBA website unless noted otherwise on the Meeting page.
-See items under the May 17, 2023, meeting date.
-A direct link to the meeting presentation is provided here.
+See items under the June 21, 2023, meeting date.
+The meeting presentation is posted on the meetings page of the website by selecting it for the meeting date.

-I. Opening-Sig Hutchinson, Chair

-- A. Introductions, Note Board Member Changes and Announcements - B. Roll Call for Quorum - C. Identification of any Conflicts - D. Review and Approval of Agenda (note that the regular meeting is scheduled to be completed by 11 AM and a summary of the Symposium presentations will be provided following that) - E. Staffing changes for FY 2024 - II.
-Action Items of UNRBA Board of Directors - A. Approval of March 15, 2023 Draft Board Minutes - B. Approval of the Treasurer's Report
+- I. Opening-Sig Hutchinson, Chair - A. Introductions, Note Board Member Changes and Announcements - B. Roll Call for Quorum - C. Identification of any Conflicts - D. Review and Approval of Agenda - II.
+Action Items of UNRBA Board of Directors - A. Approval of UNRBA BOD Draft Minutes for May 17 2023 - B. Approval of the June 2023 Treasurer's Report - C. Set Potential Meeting Date for December 2023